mobiletonster/TipsTricks/EngineeringForum.md

 What happens if we don't assign a value? hmm...
 Do we want everyone to be Facebook by default?
 Probably not.

+### C# Nullable Value Operator (?)

 We can make this type optional, or nullable.

     public SocialMediaType?
 SocialMedia {get; set;}

 Now if we don't assign a value, we don't get a value.
 Notice also, that the values aren't necessarily mutually exclusive?
-We could break this into separate, mutually exclusive enums....but we want to demonstrate `Flags`.
+We could break this into separate, mutually exclusive enums...

+### C# Enum Flags and Bitwise Operations

+...but we want to demonstrate `Flags`.
 Flags need to be explicitly set to binary positional values like this:

     [Flags]
     public enum SocialMediaType